ethanhjennings/webgl-fire-particles/README.md

-A WebGL particle system for fire effects.
+A demo of a WebGL particle system for fire effects.

 [View demo here!](https://ethanhjennings.github.io/webgl-fire-particles)